Anti-Inflammatory Diet for Migraine

-I’d be lying if I said I follow this beautiful diet all of the time.
-I have a three-year-old at home who is very picky.
-I have a 35-year-old husband who eats like a three-year-old.
+I’d be lying if I said I follow this beautiful anti-inflammatory diet for migraine all of the time.
+I have a 3-year-old at home who is very picky.
+I have a 35-year-old husband who eats like a 3-year-old.
 We have pizza every Thursday night and we get donuts and croissants every Saturday morning.

-That being said, I try to adopt an “80/20” mentality.
-I try to follow these guidelines 80 percent of the time, while eating what I want (the pizza and croissants) 20 percent of the time.
+With that being said, I try to adopt an 80/20 mentality.
+I try to follow these guidelines 80% of the time, while eating what I want (the pizza and croissants) 20% of the time.
 Sometimes these percentages are flip-flopped.

 I can tell you this – this food is good.
 When I am eating this diet, I also feel good.
 I have not followed it strictly enough to say if it reduces my headaches significantly.
 I will report back in a month to let you know my progress!
 Until next time, fellow migraineurs!